-If transfer or assignment of ownership or operation of an air pollution emission source permitted pursuant to this Part B is completed, the new owner or operator shall apply to the Division on Division supplied administrative permit amendment forms for reissuance of the existing permit within 30 days of completing acquisition of the source.
-The responsibility for compliance with the permit shall transfer to the new owner or operator upon submittal of completed forms.
+If transfer or assignment of ownership or operation of an air pollution emission source permitted pursuant to this Part B is anticipated, the prospective owner or operator shall apply to the Division on Division supplied administrative permit amendment forms for reissuance of the existing permit.
 Section III. of Part A of this regulation governs the administrative permit amendment procedures required for transfer or assignment of ownership.